roridev/next/readme.md

 Everything on `master` is to be considered final.
 _Anything_ can change inside of the branch, even what was once considered "final".
 Once ideas become repositories links to said repositories will be added to the `Working on` section.
 The section may be ommited until its needed.
+*Some* ideas may not even have a markdown file associated with them.

 ## How to help